Meet the Challenge Partner Team

 Jennie is the Executive Principal and Accounting Officer for ACE MAT.
 Jennie is an experienced headteacher, achieving her first headship in 1993.
 She was Principal of St Columb Minor International Academy (an Ofsted-graded Good with Outstanding features school) for 12 Years, which converted to academy status in 2011: The academy was the largest primary school in the county and was Jennie’s third headship.
 She was also a Director of the Kernow Collaborative Trust for 4 years.
 Jennie has also worked as an LA School Improvement Officer, Ofsted Inspector and is a Local Leader of Education.
 She is a School Improvement Partner.
 She has featured in an Ofsted Music report “Music in Schools –Sound Partnerships”.
 Jennie has experience of mentoring for the Leadership Development School and is a Women into Leadership coach.
 Jennie was a National Ashden Award winner for Sustainable Education 2010

-I have very much enjoyed my work as a teacher, Headteacher, Adviser and Local Authority School Improvement Partner and I look forward to working in partnership with Headteachers and their schools as a KTSA Challenge Partner to build sustainable and successful school leadership.
+Carol has wide ranging experience as a teacher, Headteacher, Adviser and Local Authority School Improvement Partner and she looks forward to working in partnership with Headteachers and their schools as a KTSA Challenge Partner to build sustainable and successful school leadership.

-I am passionate about enabling all school staff to make learning memorable and real for their children.
-I have always focused on developing a sustainable team and this was recognised in 2011 when Devoran was judged to be an outstanding school by Ofsted.
+She has a keen focus on developing and coaching sustainable teams and this was recognised when Devoran was judged to be an outstanding school by Ofsted.

-Throughout my career I have managed significant change in many settings and I understand how to deal with challenge, manage conflict and support others in coping with change.
+Throughout her career she has managed significant change in many settings and she understands how to deal with challenge, manage conflict and support others in coping with change.

-Since stepping away from full time headship, I have worked with a number of Academy Trusts, mainly in Cornwall, as well as continuing my role with the Local Authority.
-I have supported staff and governors in the interpretation and evaluation of a range of data so that they can make consistently sound judgements to inform their school self evaluation.
+Since stepping away from full time headship, Carol has worked with a number of Academy Trusts, mainly in Cornwall, as well as continuing her role as an Associate Consultant with School Effectiveness Cornwall.
+She has supported staff and governors in the interpretation and evaluation of a range of evidence and data so that they can make consistently sound and secure judgements to inform school self-evaluation.

-I have previous experience as an Ofsted Inspector, External Adviser, County Mathematics Adviser and Primary Strategy Manager.
-As a result I have worked with many Cornish schools in relation to mathematics, school improvement and Performance Management.
-I am delighted to be able to continue this work with KTSA and schools in the south west.
+Carol has past experience as an Ofsted Inspector, External Adviser, County Mathematics Adviser and Primary Strategy Manager.
+As a result she has worked with many Cornish schools in relation to mathematics, school improvement and Performance Management.
+She is delighted to be able to continue this work with KTSA and schools in the South West.

 Karen is an Associate Adviser for CAPH and leads on the NAHT/Aspire programme in Cornwall.
 With over twenty years in Headship she has vast experience in working with others to secure school improvement.
 Karen is skilled in managing change, having led the amalgamation of two primary schools and her leadership was judged by Ofsted to be outstanding.